 The truth is, we aren’t suddenly swimming in money.
 The extra money is just reallocated to meet different financial goals.

-I made a mistake, I kind of, maybe sort of stopped budgeting for a month of two.
-I just kind of put everything on auto-pilot and stopped paying attention.
+However, I made a mistake, I maybe, kind of, sort of stopped budgeting for a month of two.
+I put everything on auto-pilot and stopped paying attention.